-- Challenging the reasonableness of management's judgments with reference to historic data and trends, recent relevant correspondence and public announcements, internal budgets, forecasts and resource planning, regulatory sanction for similar breaches and the mechanism used to calculate them, and other relevant inputs where applicable; - Challenging the estimate of costs to remediate both for completeness and the extent to which they represent an incremental outflow of resource; - Evaluating the appropriateness of the discount factor applied to cash flows, where the impact could be material; and - Considering whether the disclosed sensitivities are appropriate, reflect the judgments and inputs that are material to the estimate, and align with those considered internally. - 248.
+- 249. Where an obligation arising from past events has been identified, procedures the auditor may perform to evaluate management's view of whether an outflow of resources is probable and their estimate of that outflow could include: - Building an understanding of the nature and root cause of the issue; - Understanding and evaluating managements' own processes and controls for estimating the outflow and their range of possible outcomes; - Testing the mathematical integrity of any models applied by management in forming their estimate; - Testing the completeness and accuracy of the inputs used by management to form their estimate such as the impacted population and historic complaint and redress experience; - Understanding and considering the appropriateness of external advice taken by management when assessing their obligations as well as sufficiency of questions asked of the legal counsel to reach a conclusion on the probability of the outflow and its estimate; - Challenging the reasonableness of management's judgments with reference to historic data and trends, recent relevant correspondence and public announcements, internal budgets, forecasts and resource planning, regulatory sanction for similar breaches and the mechanism used to calculate them, and other relevant inputs where applicable; - Challenging the estimate of costs to remediate both for completeness and the extent to which they represent an incremental outflow of resource; - Evaluating the appropriateness of the discount factor applied to cash flows, where the impact could be material; and - Considering whether the disclosed sensitivities are appropriate, reflect the judgments and inputs that are material to the estimate, and align with those considered internally. - 250.
 IAS 37 (FRS 102 section 21) requires disclosure of a contingent liability if: an obligation is possible but the entity is yet to confirm whether it has a present obligation, or a present obligation exists but an outflow of resources is not probable or, in extremely rare circumstances, a present obligation cannot be reliably estimated.
 Such disclosures are often required for banks and building societies given the extensive regulatory environment they operate in, and the pattern of regulatory investigation and sanction.
 Where regulatory and conduct breaches have been identified, the auditor evaluates the adequacy and completeness of the disclosure and challenges management on whether management have performed sufficient procedures to support their assessment that a provision should not be made.
 Such procedures could include requesting management to obtain additional internal or external legal or regulatory advice.